MJ

 M.E.L.
 Jones

 We present the first fixed-parameter algorithm for constructing a tree-child phylogenetic network that displays an arbitrary number of binary input trees and has the minimum number of reticulations among all such networks.
-The algorithm uses the recently introduced framework o ...
+The algorithm uses the recently introduced framework of c ...

 Phylogenetic networks are used to represent evolutionary relationships between species in biology.
 Such networks are often categorized into classes by their topological features, which stem from both biological and computational motivations.
-We study two network classes in thi ...
+We study two network classes in this p ...

 Maximum parsimony distance on phylogenetic trees